Tharuka-Sandaruwan/Debian_SSH_VPS_script/README.md

     Badvpn Port : 7300

-  *you can change the ports by changing the config files
+  *you can change the ports by changing the config files *can use https://html-online.com/editor/ to make a server banner.
   *Please add auto reboot after completion(if you need)

     sudo nano /etc/crontab